 The IAEA makes two annual projections concerning the growth of nuclear power, a low and a high.
-The low projection assumes that all nuclear capacity that is currently under construction or firmly in the development pipeline gets completed and attached to the grid, but no other capacity is added.
-In this low projection, there would be growth in capacity from 370 GW(e) at the end of 2006 to 447 GW(e) in 2030 (Fig. 13).
+The low projection represents expectations about the future if current market, technology and resources trends continue and there are few additional changes in explicit law, policies and regulations affecting nuclear power.
+This gives a "conservative but plausible" set of projections.
+In this low projection, there would be growth in capacity from 373 GW(e) at the end of 2012 to 435 GW(e) in 2030 (Fig. 13).